 Professional a cappella group, VERSA, was founded in January 2019 by award-winning arranger Sara Leanne.
 The group is formed of six experienced singers displaying a variety of timbres and vocal skills, yet continually praised for their ability to perfectly fuse together to form a rich, slick and professional sound.
 Whilst in high demand for their pop and jazz classics, the group’s aim is to push the boundaries of contemporary vocal music, regularly using innovative arrangements and vocal techniques inspired by popular music all over the world.
 VERSA is one of the few successful all-female a cappella groups to come out of the world’s growing a cappella scene.

-VERSA have performed at prestigious events and festivals around the UK including: BBC News Awards 2020, ‘The A Cappella Series’ at Crazy Coqs, and ‘Live from London Christmas’, hosted by VOCES8.
+VERSA have performed at prestigious events and festivals around the UK including: BBC News Awards 2020 and 2021, ‘The A Cappella Series’ at Crazy Coqs, and ‘Live from London Christmas’, hosted by VOCES8.

 MEET THE MEMBERS